zxdvd/blog/content/postgres/pg-procedure: basic.md

 ## postgres procedure: basic

+### declare variables
+For plpgsql, you can use variables but you need to declare it at first.
+And it doesn't support declare variable with pseudo types like `anyelement`, `anyarray`.
+You'll get compiling error.

 ### special variables
 There is a special variable `FOUND` that you can use it to check result of previous statement.
 It is true if any of `SELECT INTO`, `PERORM`, `UPDATE/INSERT/DELETE`,